ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 # Release Notes

-## For More In Depth Development Changelogs, Refer to [Trello](https://trello.com/b/mZ6GzGul/boneyard-creations-development-task-list)
+## For Changelogs Regarding Bugfixes and More In Depth Processes, Refer to [Trello](https://trello.com/b/mZ6GzGul/boneyard-creations-development-task-list)

 ### (Newest to Oldest)